hhru/api/docs_eng/employers.md

 `GET /employers` will return the company search results.

-Possible parameters:
+Additional available parameters:

-* text – a text field, the given value is searched in the company name and description.
+* text – text field, sent value is searched in the name and description of the company.
-* area – a multiple parameter, identifier of the employer's region.
-You can find region identifiers in the [region directory](areas.md)
+* area – employer ID, multiple parameter.
+You can find region ID in the [directory of regions](areas.md)
-* type – a multiple parameter, employer type.
-Permitted values – keys in the `employer_type` section in [/dictionaries](dictionaries.md)
+* type – type of employer, multiple parameter.
+Allowed values — keys in the [directory `employer_type`](dictionaries.md)
-* only_with_vacancies – return only the employers that currently
+* only_with_vacancies – return only employers who have open vacancies at the moment (`true`) or all employers (`false`).
-  have open vacancies (`true`) or all employers (`false`); by default it is set to `false`
+                        Default — `false`.
-* page – the number of the page with employers (counted from 0, by default set to 0)
+* page – number of page with employers (counted up from 0, default is 0)
-* per_page – number of elements per page (by default – 20)
+* per_page – number of elements on page (default — 20)

-Maximum number of employers displayed – 2000.
+For page parameters (`page`, `per_page`) there is a limit: the depth of returned results cannot exceed 2000.
+For example, a request `per_page=10&page=199` (search results from 1991 to 2000 companies) is possible, but a request with `per_page=10&page=200` will return an error (results from 2001 to 2010 companies).

 Response: